CodesByAda/JeepCompass-Project/README.md

 # JeepCompassProject
 A website for jeepcompass car.
-My first big project.
+My first project.

 This website is for educational purpouses only.
 This website is not related to the original jeep website.
 Feel free to look around.